47degrees/fp-with-arrow-videos/StateT.md

 - `Functor`
 - `Monad`

+^ StateT has instances for the following typeclasses, allowing us to use all of their associated operations: applicative, functor and monad.

 ---

 # StateT :: Conclusion

-- `StateT` is really useful to combine operations that handle states in a functional way together with other monadics data types.
+- `StateT` allows us to combine operations that handle state in a functional way, together with other monads.
 - Monads are not easilly composable so in order to be able to combine them in a easy way, we need __Monad Transformers__ like `StateT`.
 - In order to create `StateT` instances, we simply provide the Monad instance for the context we want to operate within.
 - Changes in our state are represented by a function that takes a state `S` and returns a tuple combining the future `State` and a resulting value of the operation (`S -> Tuple2<S, A>`).
-- Functions like __map__ and __flatMap__ allow us to transform the resulting value of a `StateT` and also combine it with other `StateT` instances.
+- Functions like __map__ and __flatMap__ allow us to transform the resulting value of a `StateT` and also combine it with other stateful operations.
 - __State.monad().binding { ... } Comprehensions__ can be used to imperatively define a chain of transformations over a `State` in sequence, together with operations that work in other monadic contexts.

+^ StateT is really useful to combine operations that handle state in a functional way along with other monads.
+Even though composing monads isn't easy, we can use Monad Transformers like StateT to combine State with other structures like Either.
+In order to create a `StateT` instance, we simply need to provide the Monad instance for the context we want to operate within.
+Changes in our state are represented by a function that takes a state S, and returns a tuple combining the future state and the resulting value of the applied operation.
+We can use functions like map and flatMap to transform the results of our stateful operations, and combining them with other stateful operations.
+Monad binding comprehensions allows us to define chain of transformations over a state in sequence, together with operations that work in other monadic contexts.

 ---